shayakchemistry/DataSciencePrep/AlgoProject/README.md

 - Step 6 − If data is smaller than middle, search in lower sub-list.
 - Step 7 − Repeat until match.

+This is implemented in InterpolationSearch.cpp file.

 ### Hash Tables

 Hash Table is a data structure which stores data in an associative manner.
 In a hash table, data is stored in an array format, where each data value has its own unique index value.
 Access of data becomes very fast if we know the index of the desired data.
 Thus, it becomes a data structure in which insertion and search operations are very fast irrespective of the size of the data.
 Hash Table uses an array as a storage medium and uses hash technique to generate an index where an element is to be inserted or is to be located from.
 Hashing techniques are used to find one-to-one correspondence between a key and an index in a hash table.
-One of the most important issue facing is to avoid collision.
+One of the most important issue that we face is collision.
 Collision happens when we try to insert two elements in the same index.
-There are many important collision avoidance techniques
+To avoid collision, there are many important collision avoidance techniques of which some of them are given below:

 ##### Chaining

 Chaining is a way to avoid collision.
 In the chaining approach, the hash table is an array of linked lists i.e., each index has its own linked list.
 All key-value pairs mapping to the same index will be stored in the linked list of that index.
+This is demonstrated in ChainingHashTable.cpp.

 ##### Open Addressing